Reds vs. Athletics Player Props Betting Odds

-Sportsbooks have set player props for Jonathan India, Brent Rooker and others when the Cincinnati Reds visit the Oakland Athletics at Oakland-Alameda County Coliseum on Saturday at 4:07 PM ET.
+Player prop bet odds for Jonathan India, Brent Rooker and others are available when the Cincinnati Reds visit the Oakland Athletics at Oakland-Alameda County Coliseum on Sunday (first pitch at 4:07 PM ET).

 Bet on this matchup or its props with DraftKings!